 Texas Security Deposit Laws

-Texas landlords have a responsibility to abide by the state’s security deposit laws.
+Landlords have a responsibility to abide by the state’s security deposit laws.
 The following is a basic overview of security deposit law in Texas.

 There is no limit to how much money a landlord can charge for security deposits.
 The maximum period to return a tenant’s security deposit after they have moved out is 30 days.